Double BINDS – Verbalize (Part 8c)

 • Ask: “What do I really want in this particular situation?”

 It may be one side of the DB, OR something completely different.
-List all the things you want & don’t want.
-It’s OK to be conflicted.
+List which of the options you want & don’t want.
+It’s OK to be conflicted but the contradictions will point out the D.Messages you’re telling yourself.say what's hdden

-It’s also a way to sort out what has more weight.
+It’s a way to sort out what has more weight – even if both sound appealing of at least acceptable.

 • Do you want to go somewhere or stay home?